Leandr0Duar7e/AlzheimerComplexDataProject/README.md

 Follow these steps to set up your project environment:

 1. **Create the virtual environment**
-   Open a terminal in the `FinalProject/` directory and run:
+   Open a terminal in this directory and run:
    ```
    python3 -m venv scripts/.venv
    ```